nlpie/nlp-ensemble-explorer/README.md

 ## Performance evaluation of single system and all combinatoric permutations of Boolean merges (unions and intersections)

-  ### nlp_ensemble_explorer.ipynb
+   - nlp_ensemble_explorer.ipynb

-TODO:

 ## Data

-1. System annotated data have been consolidated by corpora into files named: analytical_cui_CORPUSNAME_concepts.csv
+1. System annotated data have been consolidated by corpora into files named: analytical_CORPUSNAME.csv

 General format of system data: